JRadomyski/Scraping-GPU-market/README.md

 Thanks to this web scraping app I was able to find the most decent priced graphics card

-## Update

-Unfortunately, I needed to change base website from RTV EURO AGD to Morele.
-Euro company got brand new website and all of the tags I fetched previously are nearly impossible to fetch.

 ## Future of project

-This project will need to be updated periodically because of changing UI and HTML code of the website.
+This project will need to be updated periodically because of changing HTML code of the website.

 ## Frameworks/libs I used: